U.S. Route 59 in Iowa

 U.S. Highway 59 (US 59) is a United States Highway that transverses the western third of Iowa.
 It begins at the Missouri state line southwest of Northboro and travels north in a zigzag pattern through Shenandoah, Avoca, Denison, and Cherokee.
 It ends at the Minnesota state line east of Bigelow, Minnesota.
-The highway was designated in 1934, though a concerted effort of community officials along today's route sought to bring a U.S. Highway to their cities for several years prior to US 59's creation.
+The highway was designated in 1934, although a concerted effort of community officials along today's route sought to bring a U.S. Highway to their cities for several years prior to US 59's creation.

 Route description

 US 59 enters the state in southeastern Fremont County in southwest Iowa.
 It heads north for about 10 mi when it eases to the east and aligns with the Fremont–Page county line.
 Along that line, the highway enters Shenandoah where it meets Iowa 2 on the southern end of the town and Iowa 48 on the northern end.
 The road continues north along the county boundary, only ducking back into Fremont County shortly before entering Mills County.
 The highway heads due north until it reaches Emerson.
 There, the highway bears slightly to the west and crosses US 34.
 There is a one-quadrant interchange that joins US 59 and US 34 as the two routes do not meet directly.

 The highway continues north on a straight line to Carson.
 There, there is a similar interchange with Iowa 92 as there was with US 34, except that these two routes are connected by a two-quadrant interchange.
 As the road approaches Oakland from the south, it is joined by US 6 from the west.
 The two routes run together into Oakland and then split as they exit the town's northeast side.
 The highway roughly follows the course of the West Nishnabotna River from there to Hancock.
 The highway has a short jog to the east and then returns to its northern course and into Avoca.
 In Avoca, the highway meets Iowa 83, which heads east toward Walnut and Atlantic.
 Prior to 2003, Iowa 83 continued west to Minden, but that roadway is now known as County Road G18 (CR G18).
 On the northern end of town, there is an interchange with I-80.

 North of I-80, US 59 enters Shelby County and into Harlan.
 It meets Iowa 44 there on the western side of the city.
 Continuing north, it meets Iowa 37 a few miles east of Earling.
 After curving around Defiance, the road enters Crawford County and then meets Iowa 141 from the east.
 The two routes head north for about 7 mi until they reach Denison.
 There, the two routes are overlapped by US 30 for about 1/2 mi.
 Near the Boyer River, Iowa 39 intersects the two highways.
 Just beyond the city limits of Denison, Iowa 141 splits off to the west as US 59 remains on a northwestern vector.